S4M73l09/ProyectoServer/Wireguard/README.md

+# Wireguard🌐

+Para una mejora de seguridad tanto para futuros proyectos como para aprender mas el uso y la importancia de las VPNs, he querido usar Wireguard para mejorar la seguridad del SSH y como modo de proteccion.

+*To improve security both for future projects and to learn more about the use and importance of VPNs, I wanted to use Wireguard to improve SSH security and as a protection mode*

-# En esta carpeta, se guarda los scripts usados para la automatizacion de wireguard/*In this folder, the scripts used for Wireguard Automation are saved*
+## En esta carpeta, se guarda los scripts usados para la automatizacion de wireguard/*In this folder, the scripts used for Wireguard Automation are saved*